Grimes County, Texas: History

+Economy

-The county remained mostly rural and agricultural until the late 20th century, which contributed to its continuing population losses.
-Timber harvesting and processing were part of early industry in the 20th century, but livestock raising and dairy farms contributed more to the overall agricultural economy in the later 20th century, making up 93% of its revenues.
+The county remained mostly rural and agricultural until the late 20th century, which contributed to continuing population losses.
+Timber harvesting and processing were part of early industry in the 20th century, but livestock raising and dairy farms contributed more to the overall agricultural economy in the late 20th century, making up 93% of its revenues.
 In addition, crops have become more diversified.
 Railroad restructuring in the late 20th century resulted in mergers among some lines.
 In the 21st century, State Highway 90 is the major north–south thoroughfare, and State Highways 30 and 105 run east–west.
-With some new manufacturing, population began to increase since the late 1970s.
+With some new manufacturing, population beginning to increase since the late 1970s.
+Its location adjacent to the Bryan-College Station metropolitan area has also contributed to growth.

 In 2014, the census estimated 27,172 people living in Grimes County.
 About 59.5% were Anglo, 22.6% were Hispanic, and 16.5% were African American.

+On June 3, 2026, Grimes County commissioners approved a full property tax abatement package to create incentives to attract SpaceX's Terafab semiconductor manufacturing complex to the area, in the vicinity of Gibbons Creek Reservoir, originally built for the now-decommissioned Gibbons Creek Steam Electric Station.
+The project is an estimated $55 billion initial investment aimed at producing advanced chips for the company’s growing artificial intelligence business.
+The total cost could reach $119 billion and could employ 1800 people.
+At the time of the county approval, Terafab was publicly described as partnership between SpaceX and Tesla with both companies investing in the facility, where the semiconductor chips produced would be used in Tesla products (both in vehicles and robots) and for buildout of SpaceX orbital data centers, with the facility characterized as "vertically integrated" under SpaceX's leadership.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 802 sqmi, of which 14 sqmi (1.8%) are covered by water.